CyCraft/magnetar/docs/docs-main/faq/index.md

 # Frequently Asked Questions

+## How do I use Firebase helpers like arrayUnion or serverTimestamp?

+Use store-split payloads so your remote store can receive Firestore helpers, while your cache store receives a compatible value.
+See the [storeSplit examples in the write guide](../write-data/#pass-different-data-to-different-stores).

 ## Why not just use Firebase SDK? (since the syntax is so similar)

 TLDR; Firestore SDK **charges you on every read**.
 Magnetar does cache management for free.